Are you searching for ideas for educational toys for your preschooler?

 4. Threading and Lacing Toys

 Threading and lacing are activities that are encouraged regularly in preschool.
-They require a lot of fine motor control and are therefore a good pre-writing activity.
+They require a lot of fine motor control and are therefore good pre-writing practice.

 If you’d like to teach your children to write, the only way to start is with these kinds of activities.
 Children must do regular fine motor activities during preschool to develop the control to write.